wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

     *   (a) shall be made up for the financial year to which the return relates; and

-    *   (b) shall contain,---

-        *   (i) in the case of a credit union that is not an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, the income and expenditure account or accounts of the credit union prepared in accordance with [section 61(1)][71] (as applied by [section 121][150]) for the financial year to which the return relates and a statement of financial position as at the end of that year; or

-        *   (ii) in the case of a credit union which is an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, the financial statements required to be completed in respect of the issuer under that Act for the financial year to which the return relates; and
+    *   (b) must contain a copy of the financial statements that are prepared in relation to the credit union for the financial year; and

-    *   (c) shall not contain any other accounts unless they have been audited by the auditors for the credit union:
+    *   (c) \[Repealed\]

     *   (d) shall have attached a list containing the names, addresses, and designations of the committee of management, the secretary, treasurer, and other principal officers, the trustees, and those persons who are authorised to sue and be sued on behalf of the credit union; and

-    *   (e) shall be accompanied by a statement giving details of the total number of members in each category of member as recorded in the register kept pursuant to [section 130][161].
+    *   (e) shall be accompanied by a statement giving details of the total number of members in each category of member as recorded in the register kept pursuant to [section 130][166].

-    (4) The annual return to the Registrar shall be accompanied,---
+    (4) The annual return sent to the Registrar must be accompanied by the auditor's report on the financial statements referred to in subsection (3)(b).

-    *   (a) in the case of a credit union that is not an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, by the report of the auditors on the income and expenditure account or accounts and statement of financial position contained in the annual return; or

-    *   (b) in the case of a credit union that is an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, by the report of the auditors on the financial statements contained in the annual return.

-    Section 127(3)(b): substituted, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 127(3)(b): replaced, on 1 April 2014, by [section 79(1)][308] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 127(3)(b)(i): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 127(3)(c): substituted, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 127(3)(c): repealed, on 1 April 2014, by [section 79(1)][308] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 127(4): substituted, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 127(4): replaced, on 1 April 2014, by [section 79(2)][308] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 127(4)(a): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

 ##### 128 Annual return by credit union under dissolution

-*   (1) Any credit union which is being terminated by an instrument of dissolution under [section 94][111] or the award of the Registrar under [section 95][112] (each section being as applied by [section 140][173]) shall make up its annual return to the date of that instrument of dissolution or that award.
+*   (1) Any credit union which is being terminated by an instrument of dissolution under [section 94][116] or the award of the Registrar under [section 95][117] (each section being as applied by [section 140][178]) shall make up its annual return to the date of that instrument of dissolution or that award.

-    (2) In the case of a credit union amalgamating or transferring its engagements pursuant to [section 135][166], the Registrar may require an annual return made up to the date of such amalgamation or transfer of engagements, or to such other date as he may specify.
+    (2) In the case of a credit union amalgamating or transferring its engagements pursuant to [section 135][171], the Registrar may require an annual return made up to the date of such amalgamation or transfer of engagements, or to such other date as he may specify.

 ##### 129 Annual return to be supplied to members

-*   (1) On the application of a member or person interested in its funds a credit union shall supply to him without charge either---

-    *   (a) a copy of the last annual return of the credit union; or
+*   (1) A credit union must, on the application of a member or person interested in its funds, supply to the member or person without charge a copy of the last annual return of the credit union.

-    *   (b) a statement of financial position or other document duly audited containing the same particulars relating to the affairs of the credit union as are contained in the annual return.

-    (2) Together with every copy of an annual return supplied in accordance with paragraph (a) of subsection (1), a credit union shall provide,---

-    *   (a) in the case of a credit union that is not an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, a copy of the report of the auditors on the accounts and statement of financial position contained in the return; or

-    *   (b) in the case of a credit union that is an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, a copy of the report of the auditors on the financial statements contained in the return.
+    (2) A credit union must provide, together with every copy of an annual return supplied under subsection (1), a copy of the auditor's report on the financial statements contained in the return.

-    (3) Together with every statement of financial position or other document supplied in accordance with paragraph (b) of subsection (1), a credit union shall provide a copy of the report of the auditors on the statement of financial position or document.

-    Section 129(1)(b): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 129(2): substituted, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).

-    Section 129(2)(a): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 129(3): added, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 129: replaced, on 1 April 2014, by [section 80][309] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 129(3): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

 #### Miscellaneous provisions